 - Project 2 = Swiss Website (

-it_CH) with the same node tree as the English website, but different pages in three different languages
+it_CH) with a similar page folder tree as the English website, but different pages in three different languages

-In certain Tastics, the Tastic configuration will have certain fields that are translatable and it's here that you'll need to add the different copy for each language.
+In certain Frontastic components, the Frontastic component settings will have certain fields that are translatable and it's here that you'll need to add the different copy for each language.

-If you think a certain Tastic should be translatable but it isn't, talk to your Development team about adding that field to your Tastic schema.
+If you think a certain Frontastic components should be translatable but it isn't, talk to your development team about adding that field to your Frontastic component schema.

 Let's look at an example of how you would edit text for different locales within the same project.
-Here, we'll add an ALT text to an image banner Tastic that's only in the default language, plus we'll add a caption to our image for each locale.
+Here, we'll add an ALT text to an image banner Frontastic component that's only in the default language, plus we'll add a caption to our image for each locale.

-Firstly, click on the image banner Tastic to open the configuration and expand the image section:
+Firstly, click on the image banner Frontastic component to open the settings panel and expand the Image section:

-Then we input the ALT title to the default language.
+Then input an ALT title in the default language.
 In this example, German is the default language (the first field) but we can still write in whichever language we like:

-By leaving all the other languages blank, this default one will pull through to all locales.
+By leaving all the other languages blank, this default will pull through to all locales.